ellisonpyon/cs1302-latin-squares/README.md

 #### Win Message

 Every time the contents of the square is updated, the game should check to see if it is a latin square.
-If so, then the game is over and the following text should be displayed:
+If so, the the game is over.
+Before the game exits, the final square is displayed, followed by this congratulatory text:
 ```
                                  .''.
        .''.             *''*    :_\/_:     .